 Policy in Anti-corruption matters and Code of Ethics

-Relation with political parties and public authorities, including policy makers, are subject to CaixaBank’s Policy in Anti-corruption matters and to the principles of CaixaBank’s Code of Ethics both relevant in the configuration of CaixaBank’s public policy activities.
+Relation with political parties and public authorities, including policy makers, are subject to CaixaBank’s Policy in Anti-corruption matters and to the principles of CaixaBank’s Code of Business Conduct and Ethics both relevant in the configuration of CaixaBank’s public policy activities.

 CaixaBank’s internal policies extends beyond European and Spanish Law requirements to ensure not only compliance with applicable legislation but also fidelity to all its ethics principles as a signatory of the United Nations Global Compact.
 This reflects CaixaBank strong commitment against corruption in all its forms.

 Note that donations to political parties and their associated foundations are explicitly prohibited under section 6 of CaixaBank’s Policy in Anti-corruption matters.

 European Commission’s Transparency Register